TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Look for brands prioritizing animal welfare, fair trade, charitable ventures, and sustainable farming practices.

-Green labels and certifications can be a handy shortcut when navigating the dog dinner aisle.
+Certifications can be a handy shortcut when navigating the dog dinner aisle.

 Just like humans, every dog is unique.
 Some may have specific dietary needs due to allergies, age, or health conditions.